Borrelia burgdorferi is dangerous, as it can lead to Lyme disease. Here’s what you need to know.

-Lyme Disease Plays Hide and Seek
+Borrelia burgdorferi Plays Hide and Seek

 The Borrelia burgdorferi spirochete also plays a second trick.
 Because it’s a spirochete, the corkscrew shape allows it to burrow into cells and into the space between cells (called the interstitial matrix).
 There, it’s difficult for any treatment to access the disease.

 Once Lyme disease reaches the nervous system, it can mimic a neuron.
 As a result, it’s effectively invisible to the immune system.
 In a sense it’s playing hide and seek, which makes it extremely hard to find and even harder to eliminate.

 Finally, once the bacteria establishes itself in a hospitable location (for example, in a joint), it can create a biofilm.
 A biofilm is a colony of bacteria in strata, and the upper strata shield the lower strata from antibiotics.
 In this way, antibiotics can’t eliminate the disease.